walmartlabs/lacinia/docs/tutorial/game-data.rst

 .. [#too-much] This is overkill for this very simple case, but its nice to demonstrate techniques that are likely to be used in real applications.
-.. [#repl] This REPL output is a bit different that before; we've switched from the standard Leiningen REPL to the Cursive REPL; the latter pretty-prints the results returned by invoked functions.
+.. [#repl] This REPL output is a bit different than earlier examples; we've switched from the standard Leiningen REPL to the `Cursive REPL <https://cursive-ide.com/>`_; the latter pretty-prints the returned values.